The North's oldest and largest literature festival begins tomorrow (Friday) with the University as its new principal partner.

-Later in the year, University of Leeds academics will be showcasing their work at Ilkley Literature Festival and students across all disciplines will be able to take advantage of new opportunities to volunteer at the Festival or even stage their own events.
+Leeds academics will be showcasing their work and students across all disciplines are taking advantage of new opportunities to volunteer at the Festival and stage their own events.

 This new partnership will provide exciting opportunities for our audiences to connect with University staff and students in new ways.

-Rachel Feldberg, Festival Director, said: We are very proud to be working with the University of Leeds on both Words in the City and the main festival.
+Rachel Feldberg, Festival Director, said: We are very proud to be working with the University of Leeds.
 This new partnership will provide exciting opportunities for our audiences to connect with University staff and students in new ways.